Eetion/Eirene.jl/README.md

 ### Simple format (from file)

 This format is handy if you need to proof read, or write files by hand.
+Recall that rows must be arranged in **sorted according to dimension**.
+In practice, this means that the entries in the first column should increase from top to bottom.

 ```
 dv[1], fv[1], <all id #'s for the faces of cell 1, separated by commas>